kapoolay/Masters-in-Data-Analytics/Database Management/Relational (PostgreSQL)/README.md

 📦 EcoMart Relational Database Project

-This project was completed as part of the WGU D597: Relational Database Design and Implementation course.
+This project was completed as part of the Relational Database Design and Implementation course.
 It involves designing and implementing a relational database solution for EcoMart, a fictional online marketplace focused on sustainable and eco-friendly products.

 📌 Project Overview